flokk.

 Stadsbiblioteket (Stockholm Public Library)

-The Stockholm Public Library in Vasastan, designed by Gunnar Asplund in 1928, is one of the most visually extraordinary library buildings in the world, with a cylindrical main hall ringed floor to cei
+The Stockholm Public Library in Vasastan, designed by Gunnar Asplund in 1928, is one of the most visually extraordinary library buildings in the world, with a cylindrical main hall ringed floor to ceiling with books.
+Kids who love reading will be wide-eyed, and even reluctant readers tend to stop and stare at the scale of the round room.

 culture